regen-network/regen-ledger/rfcs/001-ecosystem-service-credit-module.md

 #### Overlap Behavior

-It is generally illegal to issue a credit batch of the same credit class for overlapping polygons and dates although the blockchain state machine will not explicitly enforce this as off-chain auditing and slashing is a more efficient and robust way to do this.
+Although it is generally illegal to issue a credit batch of the same credit class for overlapping polygons and dates, the blockchain state machine will not explicitly enforce this, as off-chain auditing and slashing is a more efficient and robust way to do this.

 ### Send